 Oh, my … this story so moves me, I cry every time I read it.
 It pains my heart, the thought of losing a son, a brother, a friend, yet, Greg’s after-death communication is really beautiful, and fills me with hope.
 Thank you, Andrew, for sharing such a personal story with us here at Spirit my way.
 I’m sure there are many people who feel equally moved as I am, by your love of family, and your emotional honesty in speaking so openly about your grief.

 Grief is something we will all face in our lives, and many of us already have.
 Some of us are grieving now, a loved one passed or a relationship that has come to an end.
 How do you deal with grief?
 What has been the most unexpected thing for you about the experience of grief?
-Perhaps, you know someone who is grieving and may benefit by reading this post.
+Perhaps, you know someone who is grieving and may benefit from reading this post.
 Share the love.